 I had my first panic attack just after my Dad died; I was 22.
 Until that point, I had never consciously been aware of being fearful.
 Actually, it wasn’t fear, more like blind terror.
 In the end, I became fearful of the fear itself.

 Childhood trauma sets us up for life with a highly reactive holy shite-house sympathetic nervous system.
 We are more prone to extreme fear based reactions – why wouldn’t we be?

 It’s like lift music – only worse.
 This background buzz of fear-inducing news and noise that creates a feeling of uncertainty and low level fear in many, if not most of us (unless ‘one is so damn rich, one may just bugger orf to the Bahamas’ if it all turns to turd).
 Okay, you got me, I’ve been consumed with watching Les Miserables on the beeb!
 Come the revolution!

 Sorry – I’ve been ‘missing in action’ for a few weeks.
 If you were wondering where I’ve been, look up.
 I’ve been hanging upside down from the ceiling for three weeks like a freakin’ bat.
 God I hate insomnia – it’s the worst of the worst – I feel rancid with tiredness – know the feeling?

-Read More “Sleepless in Southbourne?
-How Mindfulness can help us.”
+Read More “Sleepless?
+How Mindfulness can help.”